PyLops/pylops/MIGRATION_V1_V2.md

   See the table at the end of this document for support ndarray operations.

 ## Operators
+- The declaration signature of all operators is now `Op(..., dtype, name)`.
+This has no effect for users relying on keyword arguments.
+If using positional arguments in place of keyword arguments, ensure that they are ordered correctly.
 - Several operators have deprecated `N` as a keyword.
 To migrate, pass only `dims` if both `N` and `dims` are currently being passed.
 If only `N` is being passed, ensure it is being passed as a value and not a keyword argument (e.g., change `Flip(N=100)` to `Flip(100)`).